MujtabaAzizKhan/Forlon-Pipeline-Implementation/README.md

 Made a pipeline on Jenkins for Continuous Integration.
 ![image](https://github.com/user-attachments/assets/87b97d07-26d4-4edb-bfe6-9f05fa6cfe7b)

-# 6. Attaching a webhook.
+# 6. Attaching a Webhook.
 From the repository settings in Github, attached the webhook with Jenkins.
 So that on every push or pull we get info on Jenkins logs.
 ![image](https://github.com/user-attachments/assets/080ca450-87d7-4a0a-bab4-ef86e1434333)